 Whilst the responses to this question for men and women follow a similar pattern, with the most popular option being ‘Have never worked in IT but want to enter’ followed by ‘Currently working in an IT role’, Figure 2 shows that men are more likely to currently be working in an IT role than women (28% compared to 19%), whereas women are more likely to never have worked in IT (52% compared to 43%).

-Results for the same question but comparing women studying the single honours BSc Computing and IT degree (Q62) to those on the joint honours degree (Q67) are shown in Figure 3.
+Results for the same question but comparing women studying the single honours BSc Computing and IT degree (Q62) to those on the joint honours degree (Q67) are given in Figure 3.